minio/docs/source/minio-cli/minio-mc-admin/mc-admin-policy.rst

    .. mc-cmd:: TARGET

-      The :mc-cmd:`alias <mc-alias>` of a configured MinIO deployment on which the command removes the :mc-cmd:`~mc admin policy set POLICYNAME`.
+      The :mc-cmd:`alias <mc-alias>` of a configured MinIO deployment on which the command removes the :mc-cmd:`~mc admin policy remove POLICYNAME`.

    .. mc-cmd:: POLICYNAME